zhangle408/SRNet/README.md

 ## Train SRNet on your datasets

-change data_path in train.py
+1. Change data_path on lines 18-24 of train.py

-'''python train.py'''
+2. '''python train.py'''